 Molecular structure results summary

-The summary contains confidence scores for exact and approximate mode, CSI:FingerID, ZODIAC and SIRIUS scores.
-Links to structure databases containing the structure hit can be found in the “links” column.
+The summary provides the confidence scores for both, exact and approximate modes, as well as CSI:FingerID, ZODIAC and SIRIUS scores.
+Additionally, the links column contains reference links to structure databases containing the identified structure.

-If there are multiple molecular formulas with same score (which should happen only for adducts, see the molecular formula results summary) then the canopus_summary.tsv will decide for one molecular formula for each feature.
-We always choose the molecular formula for which the CANOPUS probability of the most specific class is maximal.
+In case multiple molecular formulas share the same score (typically due to adducts), we select one molecular formula for each feature, namely the molecular formula for which the CANOPUS probability of the most specific class is highest.

-The project-space is a SIRIUS-specific format that allows the user to access all results and analysis details, but may not be optimal for sharing this data with third party tools or data archives.
-For this purpose, SIRIUS provides an analysis report (analysis_report.mztab) in the standardized mzTab-M format.
-All results summarized in this report are linked to the results in the corresponding SIRIUS project-space, allowing the user to share summarized results using mzTab-M without losing the connection to the detailed results provided in the project-space.
-Furthermore, SIRIUS passes meta information (if available in the input) such as scan numbers and ids of the input data into this analysis report.
-This allows for an easy combination of the SIRIUS results with the results of other analyses such as MS1-based quantification.
+The project space is a SIRIUS-specific format designed to provide comprehensive access to all results and analysis details.
+However, it may not be ideal for sharing data with third-party tools or data archives.
+To facilitate this, SIRIUS offers an analysis report in the standardized mzTab-M format (analysis_report.mztab).
+The mzTab-M report includes summarized results and links them to the detailde findings in the corresponding SIRIUS project space.
+This ensures that while sharing summarized results using mzTab-M, users retain access to the comprehensive details available in the project space.
+Furthermore, SIRIUS transfers meta-information from the input - such as scan numbers and input data IDs - into the mzTab-M report.
+This allows for seamless integration of SIRIUS results with results from other analyses, such as MS1-based quantification.

 Parameter formats